zishanyusuf/blog/_posts/2018-12-27-apply-datatable-r.md

 {% endhighlight %}

+Trying to figure out what function i wrote?
 Hmm...so you have not run the code yet!
-Or have you?
+I know you will figure it out.

 Let's move on.
 Powered by [Jekyll](http://jekyllrb.com) and tutored by Hank Quinlan, Thank You!!
 It actually is a lot easier than I thought it was going to be.